oveoyas/tapKEGG/README.md

 # tapKEGG

-tapKEGG consists of a few simple Perl scripts that get compound and reaction data from KEGG databases and save it as simple text files.
+tapKEGG consists of a few Perl scripts that get compound and reaction data from KEGG databases and save it as text files.

 Requires the [LWP::Simple](http://search.cpan.org/~ether/libwww-perl-6.13/lib/LWP/Simple.pm) module and an Internet connection (obviously).